NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 * Verified which partition is mounted on root (/).
 * Increased the partition size and then resized the file system to utilize the expanded storage: sudo growpart /dev/xvda 1 — increase partition 1 on disk /dev/xvda sudo resize2fs /dev/xvda1 — resize the filesystem on partition 1

+##### 🔁 Difference Between Docker Compose & Kubernetes
+* Docker Compose simply executes multiple containers together through a single command by putting all services in one file, instead of running each one separately and     manually handling dependencies.
+* Kubernetes (K8s), on the other hand, is a container orchestration tool that provides high availability, service discovery, disaster recovery, auto-scaling, and self-healing.

 ##### How I Resolved a Merge Conflict in Git (GitHub)
 * Encounter the Conflict:
   A merge conflict happens when two branches modify the same line of code.